 The above conditions must be securely detected to take the proper actions.

-AOS provides support for the checks by maintaining proper variables in the RTDB and implementing an expiration mechanism for those variables (see section 4).
+Note that while the windspeed is measured by a specific device placed in the vicinity of the secondary mirror and the related data are provided by some AOSup module, for telescope elevation and swing arm position, AOS provides the required support by maintaining related variables in the RTDB and implementing an expiration mechanism for those variables (see section 4).
 This implies that the AOSup cannot be operated if the AOS (and at least a subset of other TCS subsystems) is not up and running9.